 March 14, 2019

-The European Union’s Markets in Financial Instruments Directive II, or MiFID II, came into effect in January 2018.
-The new legislation places more emphasis on transparency between buy-side and sell side interactions.
-The regulation also changed the way buy-side firms budget and account for research consumption.
+The European Union’s Markets in Financial Instruments Directive II, or MiFID II, in January 2018.
+The new legislation places more emphasis on transparency between buy-side and sell-side interactions.
+The regulation also changed how buy-side firms budget and account for research consumption.
 This ultimately shifts focus on evaluation and prioritization of high-quality resources.

 Using AlphaSense data, we took a closer look at how organizations are responding to MiFID II.
 For this search, we filtered to include mentions of MiFID II across Company Documents to identify relevant conversations over the last 12 months.